Ahmed-Moourad/DevOps-Interview-Questions-for-Juniors/README.md

-46. **How can create variable for your deployment and how can secure it?**
+46. **How can create a variable for your deployment and how can secure it?**

 	  **Secrets** can be mounted as data volumes or exposed as environment variables to be used by a container in a Pod.
 Secrets can also be used by other parts of the system, without being directly exposed to the Pod.